Laneceya Russ-Martin, MS

 Ginger Breedlove, PhD, CNM, FACNM

-Ginger Breedlove is the President of the March for Moms Board and is a past president of the American College of Nurse-Midwives.
+Ginger Breedlove is the co-founder and past president of the March for Moms Board and is a past president of the American College of Nurse-Midwives.
 Presently, she owns a consulting company, Grow Midwives, LLC.

 Chanel Porchia-Albert is the founder of Ancient Song Doula Services, and a Certified Full Spectrum Doula.
 She is a maternal mortality advocate.